 5) Sweat band

-Great when out jogging to prevent sweat from dripping into your eyes.
+Wearing your Buff as a sweat band is great when out jogging to prevent sweat from dripping into your eyes.
 The Buff band makes you look the part too!
+Fold the Buff in half, then in half again and then in half one final time and pull the band onto your forehead.

 6) Headband Buff